 - Johnston County ranks second in the state for vegetable production

 - Many Johnston County farms supply vegetables to the State and other local markets

 - Agriculture and the associated agribusinesses contribute over $3 billion value-added annually to the local economy

 Wake and Johnston Counties, near Raleigh and Clayton

-A quiet community slumbers in an apparent time-warp on Marks Creek and the Neuse River, only 10 miles from the bustling state capitol, Raleigh.
+A quiet community slumbers in an apparent time-warp on Marks Creek and the Neuse River, only 10 miles from the bustling state capital, Raleigh.
 Historic homes and farms, old barns, pastures and fields, country stores, ponds, wetlands, forests, and rural churches line the roads.
+The 19th-century Oaky Grove Methodist Church stands sentinel on the edge of a rolling horse pasture, shaded by a lone oak.
 Glistening in the sun, Lake Myra, an old mill pond turned 1930s recreation lake, beckons drivers-by to jump in a boat and fish.
-The 19th century Oaky Grove Methodist Church stands sentinel on the edge of a rolling horse pasture, shaded by a lone oak.

-But, what makes this place even more extraordinary is that so much of its value lies hidden from the roads.
-The Marks Creek watershed includes an undeveloped area of more than 7,500 acres in size; it has the potential to be a huge natural park, larger than Umstead State Park.
+But, this place is even more extraordinary because so much of its value lies hidden from the roads.
+The Marks Creek watershed includes an undeveloped area of more than 7,500 acres in size; it has the potential to be a vast natural park, more prominent than Umstead State Park.

 - Protect the significant wetlands, natural areas, scenic vistas, farms, and historic sites of the Marks Creek watershed

 - Connect communities in the region through wildlife corridors and recreation trails, including sites for the Mountains-to-Sea Trail and spur trails